user-synax/Nox/PRD.md

 - Current streak.
 - Longest streak.
-- Last active date.
+- Last active date (stored as UTC `YYYY-MM-DD` string).

+Implemented in the submit judge: an accepted solve on a new UTC day extends the streak (same-day solves leave it untouched).
 Do not make streaks the primary product value.

 ---

 # 18. Daily Challenge

 A single highlighted challenge is presented each day.
+Implemented (2026-09-16).

 ### Requirements

 - One canonical challenge per day.
 - Globally consistent challenge for all users.
-- Challenge can be configured by admins.
+- Day boundary is UTC (`YYYY-MM-DD`), matching streak accounting.
+- Selection is deterministic auto-rotation over published challenges ordered by slug (`day-index mod count`) — no admin step, no new collection.
+Served by `GET /daily-challenge[?date=]`, mounted at both `/` and `/api`.
+- Past days resolve with the same function and link to normal challenge pages, so they stay solvable.
-- Daily challenge results contribute to normal progression.
+- Daily challenge results contribute to normal progression (no bonus XP/rating; solves go through the standard submit flow).
+- Surfaced on the dashboard widget; hidden tests are stripped exactly like the challenge detail route.

-Future versions may add separate daily challenge variants by language or skill level.
+Future versions may add admin overrides, archives, or separate daily challenge variants by language or skill level.

 ---